 If you are considering the depo-provera injection as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss.
 We need to be satisfied that you are not already likely to be pregnant before we give you the first injection.
 This means that you should either already be using a reliable form of contraception or that you have not had any sexual intercourse in the preceding 3 weeks and have had a negative pregnancy test.

 If you are already receiving the depo-provera injection, you will need an appointment every 12 weeks with a member of our Nursing Team.

 Contraceptive Implant (NEXPLANON)

-If you are considering the implant as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss.
+If you are considering the implant as a form of contraception, please make an appointment with our Nurse Practitioner or a GP to discuss it.
 Insertion of the implant is performed by Dr Boutin, Dr Aziz or Lucy McKenzie.
 This is done under local anaesthetic and is not usually uncomfortable.
 It is removed using a similar procedure after 3 years.

 It is really important that we are sure you are not already pregnant before the implant is fitted.
 For this reason, we need you either to be already using a reliable method of contraception or to have had no sexual intercourse in the previous 3 weeks and have had a negative pregnancy test.